Miguel Auza Municipality

-Miguel Auza is a municipality in the Mexican state of Zacatecas, located approximately 190 km northwest of the state capital of Zacatecas City.
+Miguel Auza is a municipality in the Mexican state of Zacatecas, located approximately 190 km northwest of the state capital.

 Geography

 The municipality of Miguel Auza is located at an elevation between 1800 and 2600 m on the Mexican Plateau in northern Zacatecas.
 It borders the Zacatecan municipalities of Juan Aldama to the northeast, Río Grande to the southeast, and Sombrerete to the south.
 It also borders the municipalities of Cuencamé and Santa Clara in Durango to the northwest and north respectively.
 The municipality covers an area of 1108.308 km2 and comprises 1.5% of the state's area.

 As of 2009, 72% of the land in Miguel Auza is used for agriculture, while the remaining land cover comprises grassland (21%), forest (3%) and matorral (3%).
 Most of the municipality lies in the endorheic basin of the Aguanaval River and is drained by one of its tributaries, the Santiago River, which originates at the Santiago Reservoir just west of the municipal seat.
 The southwestern part of the municipality lies in the basin of the Poanas River.

 Miguel Auza has a semi-arid climate with dry winters.
 Average temperatures in the municipality range between 12 and 18 C, and average annual precipitation ranges between 400 and 700 mm.